Beaverton Transit Center: Station details

 Beaverton Transit Center serves the central Beaverton area.
-It is located north of Southwest Canyon Road, bounded by Southwest Lombard Avenue to the west and Beaverton Creek to the south.
-It is connected by walkway to Canyon Place Shopping Center to the east.
-A bus-only loop containing nine bus bays occupies a majority of the transit center.
-A structure at the center of the loop houses a concession stand.
-The MAX stop, designed by OTAK, Inc., is situated in the northwest.
-This stop consists of two side platforms and one island platform, served by three tracks.
-The outer tracks are used by the Blue Line, while the middle track is used by the Red Line.
-A 15-minute pick-up and drop-off area containing several parking spaces sits adjacent to the western MAX platform.
-The WES platform occupies the southeastern edge of the transit center, accompanied by a single-track railway and a buffer stop to mark the end of the line.
-All of Beaverton Transit Center's rail platforms feature ticket vending machines and passenger information displays.
+It is located north of Southwest Canyon Road, bound by Southwest Lombard Avenue to the west, Beaverton Creek to the south, and Canyon Place Shopping Center to the east.
+A bus-only loop containing nine bus bays occupies most of the property, and a structure in the center houses a concession stand.

+The MAX platforms, designed by OTAK, Inc., are situated in the northwest and consists of two side platforms and one island platform, served by three tracks.
+Prior to the Red Line's extension to Hillsboro, the outer tracks were used by the Blue Line, while the middle track was used by the Red Line.
+A 15-minute pick-up and drop-off area containing several parking spaces is adjacent to the westernmost MAX platform.
+The WES platform occupies the southeastern edge of the transit center and is served by a single-track railway with a buffer stop marking the end of the line.
+All of the transit center's rail platforms feature ticket vending machines and passenger information displays.
 As of October 2020, the transit center has a total of 136 bicycle parking spaces of which 76 are inside a secure bike and ride.